jhegemann/OpenCapsule/README.md

 ## Installation guide

-OpenCapsule was tested (successful compilation and execution) on Ubuntu 16.04 LTS and Scientific Linux 6.6 with GNU/GCC compiler.
+OpenCapsule was tested (successful compilation and execution) on Ubuntu 18.04 LTS with GNU/GCC compiler.
 To install OpenCapsule first download the tarball and extract it to some arbitrary direction or simply clone the repository.
 Before compiling install the required dependencies